J-Sanderson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 106: September 26, 2017

+**Today's Progress:** Continuing the Net Ninja's React.js videos.
+Working on state and component nesting.

+**Thoughts:** I'm starting to worry that I won't get enough understanding by the end of this playlist.
+But I think I can counter that by making more things.
+I guess JQuery was like this to begin with too, I just don't remember.

 ### Day 105: September 25, 2017

 **Today's Progress:** Started work with the Net Ninja's React.js videos, taking a sidetrack from FCC.
 Doing some basic rendering and props.